a11ywatch/a11ywatch/cli/README.md

 The A11yWatch Command Line Interface.
 View the [cli-docs](https://docs.a11ywatch.com/documentation/cli/) for more complete info.

-If you are on Ubuntu OpenSSL is required:
+If you are on Ubuntu OpenSSL is required.
+You may need to add the command `sudo` before `apt-get`.

 ```sh
 apt-get update && apt upgrade -y && apt-get install -y --no-install-recommends build-essential gcc cmake libc6 libssl-dev pkg-config